polycrit/financial-report-to-finmap/README.md

 # PDF Invoice Extractor

-An AI-powered pipeline for extracting structured data from PDF invoices into clean JSON.
+An AI-powered pipeline for extracting structured data from PDF invoices in Ukrainian into clean JSON.
+To be extended to automatically map the invoice entries as finmap entries and assign categories based on payment destination.

 It processes multi-page PDFs as a single document to extract key fields: